 Cord blood, found in the umbilical cord and placenta, is rich in stem cells.
 These cells have the amazing potential to grow into many types of cells.
 Scientists believe that these cells can play a role in healing a variety of diseases, including cancer.
 The only time that you can put these cord stem cells into storage is right after birth.
-Stem cells are found in parts of the body, such as the blood and bone marrow, but they are much more difficult to collect.
+Stem cells are found in parts of the body, like the blood and bone marrow.
+But they are much more difficult to collect.

 Why save cord blood?

 Deciding to save cord blood is a personal decision.
-Many people do it because the cells in cord blood are a perfect match to that baby and could be used to help him or her survive a serious health threat, such as immune system disorders or problems with metabolism.
-Some experts believe that the chance that any given child will need his or her own cord blood stem cells is about one in 2,700.
+Many people do it because the cells in cord blood are a perfect match to that baby and could be used to help him or her survive a serious health threat, like immune system disorders or problems with metabolism.
+Some experts believe that the chance that any given child will need his or her own cord blood stem cells is about 1 in 2,700.

-Stem cells cannot be used to treat a genetic disease—one that your child is born with—because they carry the same genes that caused the disease.
+Stem cells cannot be used to treat a genetic disease — a disease that your child is born with — because they carry the same genes that caused the disease.
 They also can't be used to treat your child if he or she develops leukemia.
-But the cells can be used to help treat a biological "match"—another youngster who has similar biological qualities and needs stem cells.
+But the cells can be used to help treat a biological "match"— another youngster who has similar biological qualities and needs stem cells.

 How cord blood is collected

 Cord blood collection is quick and painless.
-After the baby is delivered, your doctor will close off the umbilical cord using a clamp.
-Then, using a needle, the doctor will draw out the blood into a sterile bag, which will be sealed before the placenta is delivered; sometimes the cord is simply tilted to let the blood drain into a bag.
-Between one-half and one cup of stem cell-rich cord blood can be collected.
+After the baby is delivered, your healthcare provider will close off the umbilical cord using a clamp.
+Then, using a needle, the healthcare provider will draw out the blood into a sterile bag.
+This will be sealed before the placenta is delivered.
+Sometimes the cord is simply tilted to let the blood drain into a bag.
+Between one-half and 1 cup of stem cell-rich cord blood can be collected.
 This must be done within 15 minutes of birth.

-In some instances, it's not possible to get enough cord blood, such as when a baby is premature or when twins shared a placenta.
+In some instances, it's not possible to get enough cord blood, like when a baby is premature or when twins shared a placenta.
 Certain infections may rule out cord blood collection as well.

 Depending on the policies of your hospital and your health insurance, a collection fee may be involved.
 Check in advance to find out whether there are any charges you will have to cover.